pohape/blockchain_playground/README.md

-Just a small blockchain project for fun to better understand how a blockchain technology works.
+Just a small blockchain project for fun to better understand how Blockchain technology works.
 You can run your node:
 ```
 python node.py --port=5000